-Tips for tiny travellers (up to 12 months)
+Toys for tiny travellers (up to 12 months)

 - Finger puppets, learn some finger rhymes

-- Clip on toys (I love Lamaze but plenty of equivalents) and linkies
+- Clip-on toys (I love Lamaze but plenty of equivalents) and linkies

 - Skwish or Winkel (made by Manhattan Toys) – very popular colourful, squishy rattling toys